box-community/box-custom-portal-demo/README.md

 vercel dev
 ```

 Make changes to the portal.
+There are a couple of files to use as examples in the solution folder.
+There are also some comments in various places in the code you can use to utilize the solution files.
+You can upload a new logo in src/images/platform/logo.png, public/favicon.ico, public/logo192.png and public/logo512.png.
+You can utilize several online options to download all four files in one.
+If you add new pages or want to change the default text, you can find that in the public/config.json file.

-Push changes to GitHub and auto-deploy via Vercel
+Push changes to GitHub and auto-deploy via Vercel.

 ```bash
 git add .